|Size||5.44 x 2.64 x 0.28 inches||5.44 x 2.64 x 0.28 inches|

 Power and battery life

 The iPhone 7 features the latest Apple chip, the A10 Fusion.
 This is a 64-bit, quad-core processor, and Apple claims that it is 40 percent faster than the A9 chip found in the 6S.
-Notably, the iPhone 7 is the first Apple smartphone to feature more than two processor cores.
+Notably, the

 The A10 will also give the 7 better graphics processing speed — 50 percent faster, in theory — and 2GB of RAM (the same as the 6S).
 The A10’s four cores are divided into two pairs: one pair handles high performance tasks like gaming, while the other pair handles high efficiency tasks, which should mean less battery usage than previous Apple chips.
 According to Apple, the 7’s battery should last up to two hours longer than that of the 6S.